-- (1) Assuming the Company uses cash to fund the purchase of Shares. - (2) Total Borrowings means the amount of liabilities arising from borrowings from banks and other financial institutions. - (3) Net Gearing equals Total Borrowings less Cash and Cash Equivalent divided by Shareholders' Funds. - (4) EPS equals Net Profit attributable to Shareholders divided by Weighted Average Number of Shares.
+- (1) Assuming the Company uses cash to fund the purchase of Shares. - (2) Total Borrowings means the amount of liabilities arising from borrowings from banks and other financial institutions. - (3) NTA per Share is computed based on NTA divided by the number of issued Shares. - (4) Net Gearing equals Total Borrowings less Cash and Cash Equivalent divided by Shareholders' Funds. - (5) EPS equals Net Profit attributable to Shareholders divided by Weighted Average Number of Shares.